theiconic/PlantUML-skins/src/mindmap/README.md

 # Mindmap Diagram skin

-This skin enhances the visuals for PlantUML sequence diagrams.
+This skin enhances the visuals for PlantUML mindmaps.

 ## Usage
 You will need to import the `mindmap.iuml` file.